PavanRangani/docs/docs/prd/limited-partnership/investor.md

 ## Add Investor
 ### System Rule
 - Investors can be added only for Active Asset managers.
-- All types of legal entities can be added as Investor.
+- All types of Active legal entities can be added as Investor.
+(Not deceased or Terminated)
 - When any investor is added, system will add that investor to the current wire instructions.

 ### UX Rule